Asahi Kasei

 What Changed

-Instead of bouncing between Community threads, buried documentation, and half-remembered Slack conversations, the team started every question in Mando.
-Answers came back grounded in Workday admin guides, real-world implementation patterns, and validated customer examples.
+Instead of bouncing between Community threads, buried documentation, and half-remembered email threads, the team started every question in Mando.
+Answers came back grounded in Workday admin guides, real-world implementation patterns, and validated customer examples — with citations they could verify.
 The research loop that used to consume 30 to 90 minutes collapsed to a few minutes.
+But the real shift wasn't speed.
+It was trust.

 The Results